Catalonia Travel Guide

 - Bullfighting was banned in Catalonia in 2010.

-- It is estimated there are around 9 million people who peak the Catalan language worldwide.
+- It is estimated that around 9 Million speak the Catalan language worldwide.

 Top things to do in Catalonia

-The regions capital Barcelona is a vibrant modernistic and beautiful city, full of historic buildings and artistic content.
-You’ll find so many interesting examples of culture that it is difficult to know where to begin.
-The cities unique buildings in Barcelona (known as “the capital of Modernism”) include the awe inspiring Sagrada Familia Cathedral and the Palau de la Música Catalana Auditorium.
+The city's unique buildings in Barcelona (known as “the capital of Modernism”) include the awe-inspiring Sagrada Familia Cathedral and the Palau de la Música Catalana Auditorium.

 Visit the Sagrada Familia Gothic church Barcelona